acidgreenservers/EECOL-Wire-Tools-Suite/ai-context/memory-bank/activeContext.md

 - Industry standards and product data modules

 #### Data Management
-- IndexedDB as primary storage (transaction-safe)
+- IndexedDB used as main storage, with localStorage as fallback if IndexedDB isn't working
-- Gun.js overlay for P2P synchronization
+- Gun.js P2P infrastructure implemented but non-functional sync mechanics
-- localStorage ONLY for UI state (not application data)
+- localStorage used for UI state fallback when IndexedDB unavailable
 - Proper error handling and fallbacks

 #### User Experience